The Response of Planetary Atmospheres to the Impact of Icy Comets III: Impact Driven Atmospheric Escape: Concluding Remarks

-The differences in escape rates between our seven different impact scenarios were driven by atmospheric circulations and the resulting efficiency of advecting impact delivered material to higher altitudes.
+The differences in escape rates between our seven different impact scenarios were driven by atmospheric circulations and the resulting efficiency of advecting impact-delivered material to higher altitudes.
 However these differences in circulation regime also affect the diffusion-limited hydrogen escape rate in our unimpacted reference atmospheres.
 Despite the atmosphere of our reference tidally-locked atmosphere being globally drier than its exo-Earth-analogue counterpart, we find very similar escape and mass-loss rates.
 This occurs because, even though the planet is cooler than the Earth and much of its surface is frozen, the day-side stellar insolation is strong enough to ensure that any surface oceans are liquid, thus providing a ready source of water which is immediately deposited in the sub-stellar upwelling.
 This ensures that it can be readily carried aloft to low pressure regions where it can undergo photolysis and drive diffusion limited escape.
 However the global atmosphere remains dry due to the divergent high altitude day-side winds carrying any remaining water vapour to the night-side where it can freeze/precipitate out of the atmosphere.
 A similar result can be found in the Sub-Stellar Point over Land (SSPL) case of \citet{sainsbury2024b} where only a small liquid ocean is found near the coast of the sub-stellar land-mass (Africa).
 Here we find $\Phi_{\mathrm{escape}}=2.2\times10^{8}\,\mathrm{mol\,mth^{-1}}$, around $10\%$ lower than the peak escape rate found in our reference tidally-locked case.
 This suggests that any water that evaporates from the ocean is rapidly carried away from the surface.

 Overall our analysis suggests that, even after a cometary impact, diffusion-limited escape remains the primary mechanism via which hydrogen can escape from the atmosphere, and its post-impact enhancement may have important implications for the oxygenation of planetary atmospheres (\citealt{CATLING20051}), increasing the amount of material that comets can deliver whilst maintaining the relatively high metallicity of Earth-like atmospheres.
-We will quantify the effects of cometary impacts on atmospheric oxygenation, including the role of atmospheric escape in forming and maintaining higher metallicities, as part of a future study.

 Finally we find that understanding the underlying planetary circulation regime is, amongst other things, a key component of determining the diffusion-limited escape rate.
 This reinforces the need for global, coupled, atmospheric models which can study the transport of key atmospheric constituents whilst including processes which can deplete them during their journey through the atmosphere.